Allowing (as opposed to Trying)

 - internal landscaping

-There are certain acts we do that are more about a form of self-surrender (in a good way) than they are about effort or trying or attempting to do something.
+There are certain acts we do that are more about a form of self-surrender (in a good way) than they are about effort or trying or attempting to do something through force of will.

 The idea is that you get further with these acts or skills by way of letting go or relaxing than exerting yourself.
 Getting out of your own way.
 Trusting a natural process to take place without conscious interference.